-Our approach to the discovery and development of product candidates is unproven, and we may not be successful in our efforts to use and expand our MAP platform to build a pipeline of product candidates with commercial value.
+Our approach to the discovery and development of product candidates is unproven, and we may not be successful in our efforts to use and expand our MAP drug discovery engine to build a pipeline of product candidates with commercial value.

-A key element of our strategy is to use and expand our MAP platform to build a pipeline of product candidates and progress these product candidates through clinical development for the treatment of various cancers.
-Although our research and development efforts to date have resulted in our discovery and preclinical development of BDTX-189, BDTX-189 may not be safe or effective as a cancer treatment, and we may not be able to develop any other product candidates.
-Our MAP platform is evolving and may not reach a state at which building a pipeline of product candidates is possible.
+A key element of our strategy is to use and expand our MAP drug discovery engine to build a pipeline of product candidates and progress these product candidates through clinical development for the treatment of various cancers.
+Although our research and development efforts to date have resulted in our discovery and development of BDTX-1535 and BDTX-189, these clinical-stage candidates may not be safe or effective as cancer treatments, and we may not be able to develop any other product candidates.
+Our MAP drug discovery engine is evolving and may not reach a state at which building a pipeline of product candidates is possible.
 For example, we may not be successful in identifying additional genetic mutations which are oncogenic and which can be "basketed" into a group that is large enough to present a sufficient commercial opportunity or that is druggable with one chemical compound.
 Even if we are successful in building our pipeline of product candidates, the potential product candidates that we identify may not be suitable for clinical development or generate acceptable clinical data, including as a result of being shown to have unacceptable toxicity or other characteristics that indicate that they are unlikely to be products that will receive marketing approval from the FDA or other regulatory authorities or achieve market acceptance.
 If we do not successfully develop and commercialize product candidates, we will not be able to generate product revenue in the future, which likely would result in significant harm to our financial position and adversely affect our stock price.